 61 closed under the retention

 242 closed excess of average retentions ($3.3m-antitrust / $2.6m-class action).

-For these reasons it is critical that your broker take a holistic view of your MCO E&O and D&O contracts and carefully construct them to not bias one coverage vs. the other (different limits, retentions, coinsurance etc. will do so) when a claim falls in a grey area between the two.
+For these reasons it is critical that your broker take a holistic view of your MCO E&O and D&O contracts and carefully construct them to not bias one coverage versus the other (different limits, retentions, coinsurance, etc. will do so) when a claim falls in a grey area between the two.
 Perhaps more critical is the need to ensure that the full limits of both policies are available in the event of separate, but related claims.
 As carriers have introduced various approaches to limit their exposure (and thus your potential recovery) on MCO E&O and D&O matters arising from anti-trust allegations, it is important for your broker to know where each carrier has attempted to do so and attempt to remove such wording.

 Managed Care Market Update

 Principal Healthcare Coverages – Overall Market Premium Rate Changes

 |Coverage||Segment||Rate Change Q4 2016|